Patrick McMorris: Miami Dolphins

 McMorris was selected by the Miami Dolphins in the sixth round (198th overall) of the 2024 NFL draft.
 He was placed on injured reserve on August 27, 2024.
 He was activated on November 26.

 On August 26, 2025, McMorris was waived by the Dolphins as part of final roster cuts.

 New York Giants

 On August 28, 2025, McMorris was signed to the New York Giants practice squad.
 He was released on September 16.

 Arizona Cardinals

 On September 23, 2025, McMorris was signed to the Arizona Cardinals' practice squad.
 He was released on October 8.
+McMorris was re-signed to the practice squad on December 16.
+He was released on December 24.

+New York Giants (second stint)

+On December 26, 2025, McMorris was signed to the New York Giants' practice squad.
+He signed a reserve/future contract with New York on January 5, 2026.
+On April 6, McMorris was released by the Giants.

+San Francisco 49ers

+On April 28, 2026, McMorris signed with the San Francisco 49ers.
+On August 30, he was waived as part of final roster cuts.

 Personal life

 McMorris is the son of Patrick McMorris and Lucy Guerrero.
-His brother, Malik, was a student athlete in the Cal football program for four seasons from 2015 to 2018, a member of the Golen Bears track and field squad during the 2016-2019 campaigns.
+His brother, Malik, was a student athlete in the Cal football program for four seasons from 2015 to 2018, a member of the Golden Bears track and field squad during the 2016-2019 campaigns.
 He also has a brother named Hakim who was a member of the Cal track and field program for five seasons from 2019 to 2023.